The 7 SRE Principles [And How to Put Them Into Practice]

 Release engineering means building and deploying software in a consistent, stable, repeatable way.
 It applies SRE principles to releasing software.
 Here are some of the qualities of good release engineering:

-• Rapid deployment: Through automation and documentation, deployment becomes faster and easier.
+- Rapid deployment: Through automation and documentation, deployment becomes faster and easier.
 This allows you to deploy frequent, small releases.
-This is more reliable, as it reduces the chance of a major incident caused by a bad deployment.
+This is more reliable, as it reduces the chance of downtime or other major incidents caused by a bad deployment.

 How to implement the principle of release engineering

-1. Decide on release standards.
-Collaborate to come up with standards for all releases.
+- Decide on release standards.
+Collaborate with your engineering team to come up with standards for all releases.
 This can cover timelines, testing protocols, resources to have available, and more.
 Decide on policies for modifications to this plan when the need arises.

 Principle 7: simplicity